jbottum/t5pat/langchain_markdown20.md

 Answer: The light bulb was invented by Thomas Edison.

 ```
 The XL version did better than the Large model on several questions (logical, cause and effect, deductive, and inductive) but answered one of the two questions.
 It did not answer most of the first questions in each series and when it did (for logical reasoning i.e. next number sequence), it answered incorrectly.
-It also missed some questions that the Large anwered correct (conterfactual, analogical).
+It also missed some questions that the Large anwered correctly (conterfactual, analogical).

 ## Further reading

 The following provides relevant material to further your education on these topics.

+Chain-of-Thought Hub: Measuring LLMs' Reasoning Performance
 https://github.com/FranxYao/chain-of-thought-hub

+weightwatcher.ai, LLM Leaderboard
 https://weightwatcher.ai/leaderboard.html

 GitHub issue on running LangChain locally